-A non-trivial extension of our current work is also to address the types of stationary solutions that arise for negative $u_0$ velocity parameters and the subsequent transcritical flow problem.
-This scenario is unique to the non-Hermitian case, as the conservative problem possesses a reflection symmetry \cite{leszczyszyn_transcritical_2009}, whereas in the Wadati case, the underlying spatial-reversal symmetry is broken due to the presence of the gain-loss distribution.

-This work is foundational to explain the resonant generation of unsteady dispersive hydrodynamic phenomena emerging from transcritical flows in non-conservative and non-Hermitian systems.
-In this context--specifically in polariton condensates \cite{amo_collective_2009,kamchatnov2012quasi}—the notion of “transcriticality” has been found to be absent.
+Another avenue of investigation includes the thorough characterization of initial value problems for eq.~\eqref{eq:1} and their connection to the obtained solutions, hinted at from preliminary work on this in \cite{chandramouli2023dispersive}.
+Understanding these stationary solutions is a necessary step to explain the resonant generation of unsteady dispersive hydrodynamic phenomena emerging from transcritical flows in non-conservative and non-Hermitian systems.
+In the context of polariton condensates \cite{amo_collective_2009,kamchatnov2012quasi}, the notion of transcriticality has been found to be absent.
 Instead, a highly oscillatory stationary pattern is seen to form upstream with no downstream propagating disturbances.
-However, in the context of non-Hermitian optics with complex Wadati potentials, the standard notions of subcritical, transcritical, and supercritical regimes appear to emerge—\textit{primarily} due to the underlying gain–loss distribution.
-Recent numerical investigations in the non-Hermitian NLS (and non-conservative) with complex Wadati potential reveal such phenomena \cite{chandramouli2023dispersive}.

-Ultimately, we foresee that studying the scattering of plane waves from a non-Hermitian potential—corresponding to the \emph{transcritical flow problem} in optical systems—will inform the behavior of dark soliton dynamics over nonconservative potentials.
+Ultimately, we foresee that studying the scattering of plane waves from a non-Hermitian potential in the transcritical flow problem will inform the behavior of dark soliton dynamics over nonconservative potentials.
 Of particular interest is a detailed understanding of the waves reflected from, and transmitted through a complex potential.

+A non-trivial extension of this work is to address the types of stationary solutions that arise for negative $u_0$ velocity parameters and the subsequent transcritical flow problem.
+This scenario is unique to the non-Hermitian case, as the conservative problem possesses a reflection symmetry \cite{leszczyszyn_transcritical_2009}, whereas in the Wadati case, the underlying spatial-reversal symmetry is broken due to the presence of the gain-loss distribution.